DeirdreHegarty/advanced_OOP/pre-exam2017.md

 ```

+Java 8 introduces default methods on interfaces.
+If A,B,C are interfaces, B,C can each provide a different implementation to an abstract method of A, causing the diamond problem.
+Either class D must reimplement the method (the body of which can simply forward the call to one of the super implementations), or the ambiguity will be rejected as a compile error.
+Prior to Java 8, Java was not subject to the Diamond problem risk because it did not support multiple inheritance.

 ---

 ## Write a definition for the function start() of class RaceCar such that it re-uses the code in the start()function of class Car (i.e. its base-class).